-There are a range of different approaches that can be taken, from simply loading a user file of names to setting up integration with a Directory Service or Membership System and layering user profiling and implementing My Account functionality.
+There are a range of different approaches that can be taken, from simply loading a patron file of names to setting up integration with a Directory Service or Membership System and layering patron profiling and implementing My Account functionality.

 What is Single Sign On?

 Authenticating a user is often referred to as Single Sign On (SSO), when the person points to a URL in their web browser and automatically connects to the library or archive service without having to enter a user name or password.
 There are three key benefits: